-Now even without this consent VMware has now released a new update to its Fusion virtualisation software, which brings with it support for users to be able to run previous versions of Mac OS X. The new support within the update wasn’t actually included in the VMware release notes, but was uncovered after tip off by a user to the Mac World website.
+Now, even without this consent, VMware has released a new update to its Fusion virtualisation software, which brings with it support for users to be able to run previous versions of Mac OS X. The new support within the update wasn’t actually included in the VMware release notes, but was uncovered after a tip-off by a user to the Mac World website.

-Apple’s next move on this update is any ones guess, but due to the existence of Lion OS X support, Apple may well let the support stand.
+Apple’s next move on this update is anyone’s guess, but due to the existence of Lion OS X support, Apple may well let the support stand.
 We will have to wait and see.
+If Apple decides to take action against VMware, it could lead to legal challenges or further restrictions on virtualisation.
+However, given the benefits that this support provides to the developer community, Apple may choose to overlook this update and allow it to remain in place.

 Source: ARS Technica